DemoFest Frequently Asked Questions

 Is this a competition?
 How will winners be selected?

-While DemoFest is first and foremost an opportunity for people in our field to learn from one another, there is also an award component to give recognition to people willing to show their work.
+DemoFest is first and foremost an opportunity for people in our field to learn from one another.
+At our face-to-face events there is also an award component to give recognition to people willing to show their work.
 The DemoFest awards are “People’s Choice” awards—the winners are voted on by the attendees themselves rather than by a panel or a single judge.

 What’s the difference between the vendor and non-vendor categories?